brainspill3r/hunt/README.md

 - **URLCollection/**: Collects URLs for further analysis.
 - **XSSDetection/**: Detects Cross-Site Scripting vulnerabilities.

-Additionally, the repository includes various `run_*.sh` scripts to execute the corresponding services via cronjobs.
-These times can be changed in order to preserve IP's and also manually manage the cost quickly.
+Additionally, the repository includes various `run_*.sh` scripts to execute the corresponding services via cronjobs (On your VPS's).
+The times can be changed in order to preserve IP's and also manually manage the cost quickly.

 ## ⚠️ Important: Update Paths